 3. VIP Lifecycle Support

 While a great product is the most crucial element of customer retention, the personal touch of manual check-ins throughout a customer’s lifecycle also has an impact.
+Make sure you consider resources: if you’re a United States-based company then your capacity to offer 24/7 support to global clients regardless of local time may be limited.
 Set up a regular task to manually check on your VIP customers’ product usage and activity.
 The first 30 days after conversion are still critical.
 You can go to quarterly check-ins after that.
 The goal of these check-ins is to identify and head off “activity churn,” a leading indicator of account churn.
 If your VIPs are not using your product, it won’t be long before they realize this and stop paying for it.
 By the time an account churns it’s too late.
 At best you might get some feedback about why they churned.